TalonFloof/EnhancedWeather/README.md

 ---

-# Tornadoes have been temporarily disabled in v1.0-Beta4-Alpha1, it will be re-enabled in the near future.
-Use v1.0-Beta3 if you want tornadoes.

 The key feature of this mod!
 Like in Weather2, Enhanced Weather has tornadoes.
 Tornadoes form when a storm gets powerful enough to create a violent funnel cloud.
 Tornadoes can pick up entities, though it doesn't destroy blocks yet.